AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Introduction

 Recent gripping robots show mobility on vertical surfaces, such as fixed-wing aircraft with microspines and suspension systems \cite{kim2006isprawl}, rotorcraft that perch and climb walls \cite{7797505}, and perching fixed-wings for tree trunks \cite{Askari2024CrashPerching}.
 However, these systems still lack the adaptability, continuous locomotion, and payload capacity required for canopy research.

-To address these limitations, we present AMBER, a drone-deployed crawler for branch traversal and direct sampling.
+To address these limitations, we present AMBER, a tether-deployed crawler for branch traversal and direct sampling.
 It features a dual-track mechanism with compliant microspines and a spring–damping suspension, enabling adaptive gripping on natural surfaces.
-Deployed via an aerial tether system, it combines energy-efficient perching with the mobility needed for in-canopy exploration and sensing, including payload transport along branches of varying diameters and inclinations and transitions onto trunks.
+As shown in \cref{fig:concept}, it can reach the canopy via aerial tether deployment.
+It combines energy-efficient perching with the mobility needed for in-canopy exploration and sensing, including payload transport along branches of varying diameters and inclinations and transitions onto trunks.

 Existing climbing robots such as RiSE \cite{spenko_biologically_2008} and TreeBot \cite{lam_climbing_2011} demonstrate impressive vertical mobility using gecko-like adhesion and microspine grasping, yet they are either too heavy for aerial deployment or do not demonstrate complete crawling or gripping around the branch, which is useful for sampling epiphytes.
 Continuous-motion systems using wheels or tracks \cite{carpenter_rotary_2016, liu2015tbot, liu_novel_2019}, or trunk-enclosing designs \cite{ibrahim_design_2020}, remain confined to smooth or vertical surfaces.
 To overcome these limitations, AMBER introduces a novel framework for tree branch and trunk locomotion and manipulation, enabling rapid, aerial-deployable access for environmental sampling in complex canopy environments.
 Aerial deployment enables rapid positioning of the crawler within the canopy, while the tether allows the drone to perch securely on a branch and provides safe recovery for the crawler, ensuring continued operation after a fall.
-With a sampling mechanism, the crawler can traverse the tree structure and collect biological or environmental samples, as shown in \cref{fig:design}.
+The crawler is designed to accommodate lightweight sampling modules; however, this work focuses on locomotion and gripping performance.
 After sampling, the crawler is retrieved through the tether, providing a safe and cost-effective approach for in-canopy exploration and analysis.
 This capability also supports targeted ecological monitoring, such as detecting or limiting the spread of invasive pests and diseases, by positioning sensors on specific parts of the canopy.